INDA-HR/python_sdk/docs/CompanyManagementApi.md

     # Create an instance of the API class
     api_instance = company_management_api.CompanyManagementApi(api_client)
     term = "term_example" # str | Token to be completed
+    size = 10 # int | Response size. (optional) if omitted the server will use the default value of 10 token_order = "any" # str | Whether to autocomplete the term in a sequential way or not.
+The default *any* value guarantees good performances as well as flexible results. (optional) if omitted the server will use the default value of "any" fuzzy = False # bool | Fuzzy search.
+If *True* performs a fuzzy search with max edits set to 2. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # Company Autocomplete
         api_response = api_instance.company_autocomplete_get(term)
+        pprint(api_response)
+    except inda_hr.ApiException as e:
+        print("Exception when calling CompanyManagementApi->company_autocomplete_get: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Company Autocomplete
+        api_response = api_instance.company_autocomplete_get(term, size=size, token_order=token_order, fuzzy=fuzzy)
         pprint(api_response)
     except inda_hr.ApiException as e:
         print("Exception when calling CompanyManagementApi->company_autocomplete_get: %s\n" % e)